 Background

 Anti-D antibody is not the common cause of Rh-isoimmunization in Chinese neonatal jaundice.
-Recent change in national population policy has followed by an increase in Rh-isoimmunization related hemolytic disease of the newborn (HDN).
+A recent change in the national population policy has been followed by an increase in Rh-isoimmunization related hemolytic disease of the newborn (HDN).
 Unfortunately, regional status of Rh-HDN is unavailable.
 We hypothesize that Rh-HDN in our region is most commonly due to anti-E antibody.

 AIm